jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

 How to create a person
 #######################

 This is an exercise in creating :doc:`dictionaries </data_structures/dictionaries>`  with :doc:`/functions/functions`.
-Though it assumes you are familiar with both :doc:`dictionaries </data_structures/dictionaries>`  with :doc:`/functions/functions`, you can still try out the chapter if you are not familiar with those concepts.
+Though it assumes you are familiar with :doc:`dictionaries </data_structures/dictionaries>`  and :doc:`/functions/functions`, you can still try out the chapter if you are not familiar with those concepts.

 ****************
 Prerequisites